 Yellow, Orange and Red are the favoured colours of the Rakhi festival, which symbolises love and loyalty.
 Rabindranath Tagore included the colour white to these colours, which saw the bond of love between siblings transcend from blood relationships to friendships.

 Rakhi is celebrated with great enthusiasm in the following ways:

 - Sisters head out to the markets to buy the choicest Rakhi for their brothers well in advance so that they can send the Rakhi by post if the brothers live far away, while the brothers start surveying the market for gifts for their sisters which suits their pockets and budgets.

-- In this day of internet, the concept of sending rakhis and gifts directly through online stores is also fast catching up.
+- In this day of the internet, the concept of sending rakhis and gifts directly through online stores is also fast catching up.
 Some even opt for virtual rakhis instead of real ones.

 - After worshipping the family deity, the sisters perform brother’s arti and apply tilak and rice on the forehead as a blessing.
-In return the brother promises lifelong protection and gives a gift to the sister.
+In return, the brother promises lifelong protection and gives a gift to the sister.

-- Post Independence Rabindranath Tagore initiated the ‘Rakhi Mahotsavas’ in Shantiniketan, with the idea of propagating the feeling of universal brotherhood, and peaceful coexistence.
+- Post-Independence Rabindranath Tagore initiated the ‘Rakhi Mahotsavas’ in Shantiniketan, with the idea of propagating the feeling of universal brotherhood, and peaceful coexistence.
 Here Rakhi symbolises harmony in human relationships.